 5.2 Having regard to the Guidance, the SRA and the firm agree that the nature of the misconduct was more serious (score of three).
 This is because the firm's failure to ensure it had proper documentation in place shows a persistent disregard of the firm's regulatory obligations.
-This is more serious given the lack of CMRAs, CDD, SoF, EDD and SoW at file level, which translated to a poor understanding of the risks posed by clients and matters and resulted in insufficient scrutiny being applied.
+This is more serious given the lack of CMRAs, CDD and SoF at file level, which translated to a poor understanding of the risks posed by clients and matters and resulted in insufficient scrutiny being applied.

-5.3 The firm only became compliant with the MLRs 2017 because of our AML desk-based review and guidance we have provided.
+5.3 The firm only became compliant with the MLRs 2017 because of our AML deskbased review and guidance we have provided.
 The breach has arisen because of recklessness and a failure to pay sufficient regard to money laundering regulations, published guidance and SRA warning notices.

-5.4 The firm has failed to ensure that it was fully compliant with its statutory obligations until November 2024 a period of over seven years since the MLRs 2017 came into effect.
+The firm has failed to ensure that it was fully compliant with its statutory obligations until May 2025, a period of over seven years since the MLRs 2017 came into effect.

-5.5 The impact of the harm or risk of harm is assessed as being medium (score of four).
+5.4 The impact of the harm or risk of harm is assessed as being medium (score of four).
 The nature of conveyancing is considered high-risk, owing to the risk of abuse of the system by criminals.
 We note the firm currently undertakes around two-thirds of its work in scope of the money laundering regulations, via mainly conveyancing.
 This puts it at a risk of being used to launder money.
-Conveyancing is a high-risk area for money laundering and terrorist financing, however we have seen no evidence of there being any direct loss to clients or actual harm caused as a result of the firm's failure to ensure it had proper documentation in place.
+Conveyancing is a high-risk area for money laundering and terrorist financing.
+However, there is no evidence of there being any direct loss to clients or actual harm caused as a result of the firm's failure to ensure it had proper documentation in place, and despite its policies, controls and procedures not being followed with respect to CMRAs, CDD and SoF.

-5.6 The 'nature' of the conduct and the 'impact of harm or risk of harm' added together give a score of seven.
+5.5 The 'nature' of the conduct and the 'impact of harm or risk of harm' added together give a score of seven.
 This places the penalty in Band 'C', as directed by the Guidance.

-5.7 We and the firm agree a financial penalty towards the lower end of the bracket.
-This is because the lack of a compliance at file level shows a pattern of behaviour and increases the risks of the firm laundering illicit funds.
-Despite the lack of compliance until late 2024, we are pleased to see the firm has confirmed it has put in place measures to ensure continuing and future compliance, by rolling out training to staff on the importance of and the process for conducting CMRAs and SoF checks, reviewed all live files in-scope of the MLRs 2017 to ensure a completed CMRA, SoF and EDD checks are present on each file, and employed the services of an external compliance auditor.
+5.6 We and the firm agree a financial penalty at the lowest end of the bracket.
+This is because, despite the lack of full compliance until this year, we are pleased to see the firm has confirmed it has put in place measures to ensure continuing and future compliance, by rolling out training to staff on the importance of and the process for conducting CMRAs, reviewed all live files in-scope of the MLRs 2017 to ensure a completed CMRA was present on each file, and updated its PCPs.

-5.8 Based on the evidence the firm has provided of its annual domestic turnover, this results in a basic penalty of £5,338.
+5.7 Based on the evidence the firm has provided of its annual domestic turnover, this results in a basic penalty of £17,674.

-5.9 The SRA considers that the basic penalty should be reduced to $\pounds4,804$.
+5.8 The SRA considers that the basic penalty should be reduced to $\pm 15,023$ .
 This reduction reflects the mitigation set out at paragraph 4.2 above.

-5.10 The firm does not appear to have made any financial gain or received any other benefit as a result of its conduct.
-Therefore, no adjustment is necessary, and the financial penalty is $\pm 4,804$.
+5.9 The firm does not appear to have made any financial gain or received any other benefit as a result of its conduct.
+Therefore, no adjustment is necessary, and the financial penalty is £15,023.